College Guidance Our advising program is exceptional

 The courses a student chooses to take in high school tell colleges a great deal about the student’s academic aptitude and disposition.
-Most courses at the Loudoun School are delivered at an honors or advanced level designed to emulate discussion-based college and graduate school seminars.
+Most courses at Loudoun School for Advanced Studies are delivered at an honors or advanced level designed to emulate discussion-based college and graduate school seminars.
 When college admissions officers look at a high school student’s transcript and course selections, they do so in the context of the high school’s specific course offerings.
 Therefore, a student from a high school with few or no Advanced Placement courses (“APs”), for example, will not be disadvantaged compared to a student from a high school that offers many APs.
-Every transcript sent to colleges is accompanied by our high school profile that describes the curriculum in detail so admission representatives understand the rigor and focus of our program.
+Every transcript sent to colleges is accompanied by our School Profile that describes the curriculum in detail so admission representatives understand the rigor and focus of our program.

-Our students are encouraged to take the PSAT in ninth grade and tenth grade for preliminary exposure to, and practice with, testing content.
+Our students are encouraged to take the PSAT in ninth and tenth grade for preliminary exposure to, and practice with, testing content.
 The “official” PSAT is administered in October of their junior year, and it is the initial qualifying test for the National Merit Scholarship awards.
 Students will be advised as to when they should take the SAT and/or ACT, as well as SAT Subject Tests based on each student’s individual learning sequence.
 As noted earlier, students own this process: they register for standardized testing on time and prepare for these exams in a committed, focused way.

 Ultimately, students who are most satisfied with the college admissions and selection process are those who understand their goals and preferences, take the time to research the schools that best fit their interests, ask questions of admissions representatives, and take note of the specific requirements for each school.
 As a result, they find schools that meet their criteria, placing them in the best position for success in college and as professionals.

 We do our best to help students make the most of this process.